ruiqi7/repentance-part-1/README.md

 ### 3.3 Progression
 The player becomes trapped within the maze when the game begins and they must survive 5 minutes until the sun rises in order to win.
 The maze is broken into three main sections each containing different monsters.
 Each monster has a different attack style and the player must avoid these monsters as one attack from any monster will kill the player.
-Throughout the maze the player will find tombstones that belong to the monsters.
+Throughout the maze, the player will find tombstones that belong to the monsters.
 The player will have the opportunity to interact with the tombstone, allowing them to uncover different parts of the backstory.
 The player will also come across different NPCs throughout the maze.
 The player can interact with the NPCs in the form of a conversation with multiple options that will have different impacts on the difficulty of the game.
 The game may become easier or harder for the player depending on the choices they make.

 ### 3.4 Gameplay Mechanics
 The player is able to walk (using WASD) or sprint (using WASD + shift).
 The sprint capability is limited by a stamina bar that is depleted and slowly refilled.
 Additionally, the player is able to use the F key to equip a flashlight in areas of the maze that are too dark for the player to be able to see in.
 The player will come across different tombstones and NPCs throughout the maze that they can interact with using the E key.